-A close family relative is defined as a 'grandparent, brother, sister, uncle or aunt' and includes half-siblings and step-parents; it does not include great-aunts or uncles, great grandparents or cousins.
+A close family relative is defined as a 'grandparent, brother, sister, uncle or aunt' and includes half-siblings and step-parents (by marriage or where a legal order has been made, such as a Child Arrangement Order); it does not include great-aunts or uncles, great grandparents or cousins.

 Parents and private foster carers both have a legal duty to inform the relevant local authority at least six weeks before the arrangement is due to start; not to do so is a criminal offence.

 Whilst most privately fostered children are appropriately supported and looked after, we recognise that they are a potentially vulnerable group who should be monitored by the local authority, particularly when the child has come from another country.
-In some cases privately fostered children are affected by abuse and neglect, or are involved in trafficking, child sexual exploitation or modern-day slavery.
+In some cases, privately fostered children are affected by abuse and neglect, or are involved in trafficking, child sexual exploitation or modern-day slavery.

-Where a member of staff becomes aware of private fostering arrangements they are aware that they need to notify the Designated Safeguarding Lead.
-The Designated Safeguarding Lead will then speak to the family of the child involved to check that they are aware of their duty to inform Cheshire East.
+Where a member of staff becomes aware of private fostering arrangements, they are aware that they need to notify the Designated/Deputy Designated Safeguarding Lead.
+The Designated /Deputy Designated Safeguarding Lead will then speak to the family of the child involved to check that they are aware of their duty to inform Cheshire East.
 The school would also inform Cheshire East of the private fostering arrangements.

-18. Children Missing out on Education and Missing from Education:
+18. Children who are Absent from Education:

-Under Section 175 of the Education Act 2002, we have a duty to investigate any unexplained absences especially as a child going missing from education is a potential indicator of abuse or neglect.

-At Beechwood, we follow Cheshire East's procedures for dealing with children that go missing from school.
-All staff are aware that children going missing, particularly repeatedly, can act as a vital warning sign of a range of safeguarding possibilities.
+Under Section 175 of the Education Act 2002 we have a duty to investigate any unexplained absences especially as a child going missing from education is a potential indicator of abuse or neglect.
+At Beechwood Primary School & Nursery, we follow Cheshire East's procedures for dealing with children that are absent or who go missing from lessons and/or school.
+All staff are aware that children going missing, particularly repeatedly or prolonged, can act as a vital warning sign of a range of safeguarding possibilities.
 This may include abuse and neglect, which may include sexual abuse or exploitation and child criminal exploitation.
-It may indicate mental health problems, risk of substance abuse, risk of traveling to conflict zones, risk of female genital mutilation or risk of forced marriage.
+It may indicate mental health problems, risk of substance abuse, risk of travelling to conflict zones, risk of female genital mutilation or risk of forced marriage.
+We refer to: 'Working Together to Improve School Attendance' - GOV.UK

 We also ensure that we are rigorous in our attendance procedures; these are outlined in our attendance policy.

-Where a child's destination is unknown when they have left our school we ensure we carry out all necessary checks and refer them as CME using the appropriate notification form on the Cheshire East website, so that they can be followed up on.
+Where a child's destination is unknown when they have left our school, we ensure we carry out all necessary checks and refer them as Children Missing Education (CME), using the appropriate notification form on the Cheshire East website, so that they can be followed up on.
 Staff are aware of the trafficking of children and the importance of rigour around our attendance procedures to reduce this as a threat to our children's safety.